dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/overview/index.md

 ---
 title: What is Windows Presentation Foundation
-description: This article gives an overview about what Windows Presentation Foundation (WPF) is as it relates to .NET Core and what features are provided. ms.date: 07/18/2019 ms.topic: overview
+description: This article gives an overview about what Windows Presentation Foundation (WPF) is as it relates to .NET and what features are provided. ms.date: 07/18/2019 ms.topic: overview
 #Customer intent: As a developer, I want to understand the components of WPF so that I can understand the overall picture of WPF.
 ---

-# What is Windows Presentation Foundation
+# What is Windows Presentation Foundation (WPF .NET)

 Welcome to the Desktop Guide for Windows Presentation Foundation (WPF), a UI framework that creates desktop client applications for Windows.
 The WPF development platform supports a broad set of application development features, including an application model, controls, graphics, and data binding.
 WPF uses Extensible Application Markup Language (XAML) to provide a declarative model for application programming.